 Before high school, I was bullied for being “too fat” when I started attending madrasah (school) at the local mosque.
 There were girls who had the ideal body I wanted and that made me really depressed.
 Apparently, I was an embarrassment, and being fat was the catalyst for people to pick on me.
 I felt even the teachers wanted to get rid of me, because I was a “baby” due to my previous verbal difficulties.
 I cannot fully explain how difficult mosque was for me.
 If anyone said or did something, I literally combusted into tears.
 One time, I was suspended for almost half a year because I told my teacher, “I hate you.”
 Another day at madrasah, I ran out and wanted to go home, because I was tired of the bullying.
 I was fed up with everyone, including my teacher, for not helping to stop it.
 I was deeply in trouble when I got home for disrespecting my teacher.
 Unfortunately, I never managed to escape.

+When I was in my second year of high school, this was when things with body image escalated and my eating disorder developed.
+I was constantly referred to hospital because I had a “stomach and vomiting problem”.
 After that period, my disorder was focused on restricting.
-I was into drugstore magazines and I tried comparing my body to models like Jordan Dunn.
-I used to adore the way she looked and that was my goal to looking great at school.
+I was into drugstore magazines and I tried comparing my body to a lot of the models in those magazines.
+I used to adore the way they looked and that was my goal to looking great at school.
 They were also “Islamic” magazines that portray the perfect figure for a Muslim woman.
 This definitely encouraged me to keep doing what I was doing.
 I craved to be complimented as I was losing weight.
 That’s what made me keep going.
 My family, at the time, also didn’t think of anything like an eating disorder.
 They did notice I was losing weight, but it was simply thought of as a normal thing, because I was “growing”.

-The past still haunts me; however, you eventually find ways to combat it – like doing what you love and being in a good support network.
-I definitely would say to everyone out there, especially those in the Muslim community, that your mental health does not define who you are or your faith.
+After years of fallouts, crying and the endless cycle of torture, I managed to recover from bulimia with the help of CAHMS.
+I’ve learnt that that self-love is important, and keeping in mind that other people’s thoughts don’t matter.
+Continue doing what you love and being in a good support network.
+I definitely would say to everyone out there that your mental health does not define who you are or your faith.
 Just being there for somebody or being with someone can really help with recovery.
 Even if it’s silent, that support is so helpful.